skylhd/vsag/README.md

 - Follow us on [Weixin Official Accounts](./docs/weixin-qr.jpg)（微信公众平台）to get the latest news.

 ## Roadmap
-- v0.12 (ETA: Oct.
-2024)
+- v0.13 (ETA: Jan.
+2025)
-  - introduce datacell as the new index framework
+  - introduce new index AllScanIndex that supports brute force search and read raw vector
-  - support pluggable scalar quantization(known as SQ) in datacell
-  - implement a new Hierarchical Graph(named HGraph) index based on datacell
-  - support INT8 datatype on HNSW Index
+  - support in-place update on HNSW
+  - support automatically optimization on Graph

-- v0.13 (ETA: Nov.
-2024)
+- v0.14 (ETA: Mar.
+2025)
   - support inverted index(be like IVFFlat) based on datacell
-  - introduce pluggable product quantization(known as PQ) in datacell
   - support extrainfo storage within vector

-- v0.14 (ETA: Dec.
-2024)
   - implement a new MultiIndex that supports efficient pre-filtering on enumerable tags
-  - support automated parameter
+- v0.15 (ETA: Apr.
+2025)
   - support sparse vector searching
+  - introduce pluggable product quantization(known as PQ) in datacell

 ## Reference
 Reference to cite when you use VSAG in a research paper: